james-a-rob/KodaStream/docs/getting-started.md

 # Getting started
-Lets learn AirVideo by creating our own online TV Channel.
+Lets learn KodaStream by creating our own online TV Channel.

 ## Install
 Clone this repo and then run ```npm install``` from inside the ./core directory.